This post contains affiliate links. Please see our disclosure policy.

 - Spoon a third of the reserved whip cream onto the rich chocolate mixture.

-- Fold the whip cream into the chocolate in thirds carefully to form a light and fluffy chocolate mousse pie filling.
+- Fold the whip cream into the chocolate in thirds carefully to form a light and fluffy mousse like filling.

 - Fill the cooled pre baked pie crust with the chocolate mousse filling.